Presenters at Working Together in Schools: Whole Child, Whole Team

 • None

-Eleni X. Steadman, MS, CCC-SLP (she/her/hers) is a speech-language pathologist and literacy specialist who is a Literacy Consultant with HILL for Literacy.
+Eleni X. Steadman, MS (she/her/hers) is a speech-language pathologist and literacy specialist who is a Literacy Consultant with HILL for Literacy.
 She started her career in 2000 when she began working in the public school system, servicing students K-5 with a wide range of oral and written language differences.
 She joined a team of reading experts in the summer of 2002 and 2003 to deliver training under the Reading First Grant in the state of Massachusetts.
 She became a member of the staff at HILL for Literacy in 2005 to further her involvement in delivering professional learning for classroom teachers, reading specialists and interventionists.
 Throughout her time with HILL for Literacy, Eleni has been trained in Fundations, Project Read, LIPS, Enhanced Core Reading Instruction, and LETRS, and has served as a DIBELS Mentor.
 She is particularly interested in creating tiered systems of support so that all professionals in a school system work to together to provide the best, most aligned instruction to all students.
 Eleni enjoys coaching in foundational skills instruction and is always amazed at how much she learns from the students with whom she works.
 Eleni is excited to embark in her 24th year in the field and to present with a former professor at the Institute of Health Professions.

 Financial Disclosures: